 To become a Master Gardener, you must attend the Master Gardener class.
 At the end of class sessions, participants graduate and become Master Gardener Interns.
 Interns are required to volunteer 40 hours in the following year after which they become Active Master Gardeners.

-To maintain Master Gardener status the Master Gardener must have twelve 20 volunteer and ten educational hours annually.
+To maintain Master Gardener status the Master Gardener must have twelve (10) educational hours and twenty (20) volunteer hours annually.

 Contact Extension for more details about attending Master Gardener classes: email@example.com or 515-961-6237.